 Similar gratitude exercises have yielded similar benefits.
 Recently I learned that Yale University’s most popular course ever is Psych 157, “Psychology and the Good Life.”
 And what do these students do for happiness homework?
 “The three good things” exercise.
 Actually, they have to write down five* good things they are grateful for—but this is Yale.
 They are overachievers.

 I started doing this exercise myself back in 2009 when I discovered the research.
 I was so impressed that I included it in my book Changepower: 37 Secrets to Habit Change Success, because it turns out that happiness and gratitude can help you maintain positive change.
 I’ve continued to count my blessings ever since.
 For me, the benefits are legion—the gratitude attitude, more happiness, a healthier perspective on my problems, and even an increased sense of personal competence.

 But would this exercise help me feel better about death?

-By “death,” I mean the state of not being alive any more.
+By “death,” I mean the state of not being alive anymore.
 For me, would there be anything good about being dead?
 Could I possibly come up with at least three good things about that?
-Of course I can.
+Of course I could.
 Here they are:

 The third and best good thing: I would finally sleep through the night.
 In the last 15 years, I don't think I've had one night of uninterrupted sleep.
 Part of the aging process is that your bladder gradually shrinks to the size of a sunflower seed.
 I’m so grateful when I only awaken once and can get back to sleep in a reasonable amount of time.
 More often, I'm up two or three times a night.
 In death, my sleep would most definitely not be interrupted.
 True, it will be a long, long night.
 I guess that's why they call it "eternal rest."